Counseling Degrees & Licenses in Oklahoma

 The Oklahoma State Department of Education certifies school counselors.
 The requirements for this certificate are:

-• Hold a master’s degree in school counseling
+• Hold a master’s degree in school counseling or NCSC certification by NBCC

 • Complete an application

-• Pay the application background check fee
+• Pay the application fee and background check fee

 • Pass a background check